-This has directly affected upon our wider service delivery such as Housing and Streetscene Services. and the council developed an innovative partnership with a local employer to deliver HGV drivers to assist with refuse service delivery.
+This directly affected our wider service delivery such as Housing and Streetscene Services, resulting in the council developing an innovative partnership with a local employer to provide HGV Drivers to assist with service delivery.

 While we are still experiencing gaps in some areas, the general market has now settled, with broader recruitment shortages having now recovered.